kintone-labs/kintone-js-sdk/docs/reference/record.md

   var app = YOUR_APP_ID;
   var record = {
-    YourFieldCode: {
+    YOUR_FIELD_CODE: {
-      value: 'Value Of YourFieldCode'
+      value: 'VALUE_OF_YOUR_FIELD_CODE'
     },
     // Another fieldcode here
   };

-  var recordUpdate = {
+  // This object can not have both "id" and "updateKey" keys at the same time. var recordUpdate = {
-    id: YOUR_RECORD_ID, // Optional.
-Required, if updateKey will not be specified.
+    // Required, if updateKey will not be specified.
+    id: YOUR_RECORD_ID,
-    updateKey: { // Optional.
-Required, if id will not be specified.
+    // Required, if id will not be specified.
+    updateKey: {
-      field: 'your_field_code',
+      field: 'YOUR_FIELD_CODE',
-      value: 'your_field_code_value'
+      value: 'YOUR_FIELD_CODE_VALUE'
     },
     record: record,
-    revision: 'record_revision_number' // Optional
+    revision: RECORD_REVISION_NUMBER
   };
   var records= [
     recordUpdate,